SidratulMuhaira22/Weather-Outlook/README.md

-# WeatherForecast
+# Weather Outlook
- An app to view current location weather with 6 additional location
+ An application that displays the weather with the user's location